Soham1213/cv/README.md

-# Sample CV Template
+# CV
-This is a sample CV page I have made using HTML, CSS, and Boostrap as part of a Personal Project for UW Dubvelopers.
+This is my CV/Personal Portfolio Website.